virtual-labs/exp-eigen-diagonalization-dei/experiment/aim.md

-The aim is to study the eigenvalues of matrices and linear transformations and relationship between the two.
-A similar study has been carried out for eigenvectors also.
+<span style="font-family: 'Times New Roman'; font-size: 22px;">The aim is to study the eigenvalues of matrices and linear transformations and relationship between the two.
+A similar study has been carried out for eigenvectors also.</span>